 2.4.4.1.
 Powder Distribution

 The tread abrasion test equipment shall have a powder distribution system to spray a controlled volume of either talc or silica.
 Mixture of talc and silica is not allowed.
-The powder particle typical size can range from 0,1 µm to 100 µm.
+The typical powder particle size can range from 0.1 µm to 100 µm.

 The powder distribution system shall spray on the test surface near the test tyre contact patch so that abrasion fragments do not adhere to the tyre or test drum surface.
-Powder distribution system and materials shall be identical for both reference tyre and candidate tyre during a test and shall remain constant during the entire test.
+The powder distribution system and materials shall be identical for both reference tyre and candidate tyre during a test and shall remain constant during the entire test.
 The powder delivery rate (measured by mass per time) applied to the reference and candidate tyres shall be the same, with a maximum ±[2] per cent difference for each test [and be in the range of 40 g/h to 200 g/h for each test tyre].

 [The powder delivery rate for each test cycle shall be controlled within ± 5 per cent of the average powder delivery rate for each test.
 This applies to both reference tyre and candidate tyre.]